 I was invited to accompany 3 performers for the inauguration performance of the Fremont Raaga School of Music.
 This was the first time that I played on stage without any live practice sessions.
 It was a great experience and a sweet, challenging moment for me to remember and learn from!
 In this video, I accompany Dr. Ameya Velingker Ji as he explores Raag Hamsadhwani.

 In this video, I present my humble attempt at tappe, a type of Punjabi folk song.
-Tappe are often sung at Punjabi weddings and at ladies sangeet functions.
+Tappe are often sung at Punjabi weddings and at ladies’ sangeet functions.
 Tappe’s history originates from the folk songs of camel riders.
 It depicts fun and witty interaction between two people, highlighting the rich culture of Punjab, and the never-dying spirit of Punjabi people along with our music, rituals, and customs.

 In October 2025, I had the privilege of accompanying several batches from the renowned vocalist and guru Shri Mahesh Kale ji’s music school, the Mahesh Kale School of Music (MKSM).
 I accompanied the Sargam Smilies, Omkara, and Harmony batches, exploring a range of melodious raags and supporting each performer on stage.
 Gandhar Tare accompanied on the tabla.

 On November 27, 2025, I participated in the Interfaith Choir at the 60th Annual Thanksgiving Interfaith Celebration at the Saratoga Federated Church.
 We performed pieces such as “Joyful, Joyful” and “America the Beautiful” alongside community members of many backgrounds to honor gratitude, unity, and shared tradition.
+It was wonderful to see Saratoga politicians and community faith leaders come together in support of this.